 There's a nice little reward mechanic as well - when you donate, you're entered into a drawing for nifty prizes.

 Like every site I read, I don't agree with all of Strange Horizon's reviews.** In fact, I'd say we're batting somewhere around .500.
 That said, Strange Horizons' reviews are all well-thought, well-phrased, well-considered and quite often a lot of fun.
 We may only see eye-to-eye half the time, but I can always appreciate what they have to say.

-Without further ado, here are five of my favourites from the past year, and a bit of wibble about why I like them so much:
+Without further ado, here are a few of my favourites from the past year, and a bit of wibble about why I like them so much:

 Hey!
 I sponsored "a random review" in last year's fund drive, and I'm delighted to see that a) it is a book that really deserved a thoughtful review and b) the reviewer and I both liked it.
 T.S.
 Miller talks about how the book is clever, does nifty stuff with the technology, is quite sweet (my word, not his) and misses a trick by not going even deeper: "a very smart novel, but also one full of missed opportunities to reflect".

 Two for the price of one, and, given the attention paid to The Shining Girls now as a commercial success, Richard & Judy pick, Dagger finalist, etc. etc., it is fun to look back and see what clever people had to say about it when it was first released.
 Mr. Bullington is filled with praise, and looks at the The Shining Girls against SF's long tradition of time-travel stories.
 Mr. Hartland finds it a little too polished in places, but agrees that this is a book filled with "verve and skill".